Center for Academic Writing

 Northeastern Illinois University welcomes all students, regardless of citizenship or residency.
 We value the diversity our students bring and we strive to provide a supportive and inclusive environment for all students.
 The main goals of the Undocumented Students Project are: To improve awareness of the issues and concerns of Northeastern’s undocumented students, to gain knowledge of Northeastern’s policies and practices that affect undocumented students, to increase understanding of immigration laws that impact undocumented families, to cultivate an open and supportive campus environment, and to increase community awareness of Northeastern’s open, supportive practices towards undocumented families.

-The mission of the Center is to enhance overall student engagement in the sciences, and to increase the number of students in the fields of science, technology, engineering and mathematics, or STEM disciplines, by supporting NEIU students majoring in Biology, Chemistry, Computer Science, Earth Science, Mathematics, and Physics.
+The mission of the Student Center for Science Engagement is to enhance overall student engagement in the sciences, and to increase the number of students in the fields of science, technology, engineering and mathematics, or STEM disciplines, by supporting Northestern students majoring in Biology, Chemistry, Computer Science, Earth Science, Mathematics, and Physics.
 We assist students as they prepare for scientifically-driven careers by providing them with the support they need to advance into post graduate study or other professional options that leverage their scientific training.

 Office of International Programs